 - outdoor events, with reduced audience

-Other than the Serbians, the Brits have done the best job of getting its population vaccinated, reaching 50 million people as of 1 May, or about 75 percent of the total population.
-So, non-essential stores and outdoor pub seating have reopened effective 12 April and indoor seating is expected to reopen 17 May.
+Other than the Serbians, the Brits have done the best job of getting its population vaccinated, reaching 75 million doses distributed to about 60 percent of the total population.
+So, non-essential stores and outdoor pub seating reopened effective 12 April and indoor seating is reopened 17 May.

 - all shops, essential and non-essential